lewisgoku/Excel-Project/README.md

 ### Data and Analysis Sources
 Sales Data: The primary dataset used for this analysis is the "coffeeOrdersData.xlsx" file, which contains detailed information about customers and products for the fictional Coffee Shop.
 The Orders worksheet is derived as follow;

 ### Tools
 - Microsoft Excel - Data Cleaning, Analysis and Visualization
   - [Download here](https://www.microsoft.com/en-ca/microsoft-365/excel)

-### Data Cleaning/Preparation
-In the initial data preparation phase, we performed the following tasks:
-1. Data loading and inspection.
-2. Handling missing values.
-3. Data cleaning and formatting.
-  - Order Data: *Update custom format to dd-mmm-yyy*
-  - Update Size: *Update custom format to 0.0"kg"*
-  - Unit price/Sales: *Currency format $0.00*
-  - Removed duplicates
-  - Convert range to table

-### Exploratory Data Analysis
-EDA involved exploring the sales data to answer critical questions, such as:
-- What is the overall sales trend?
-- Which products are top sellers?
-- What are the peak sales periods?

 ### Data Analysis
 Include some exciting code/features worked with